Explosions and Fires

 - Other tenants and their guests: Another tenant of your apartment building might have started a fire or caused an explosion, perhaps with a cigarette.
 Smoking accounts for 6% of all residential fires.

 - Business owners: If you are at a business establishment, such as a restaurant, and a fire breaks out or an explosion occurs, the ability to exit the structure is crucial.
 If exits are not clearly marked or occupancy limits are not adhered to, injuries from burns, smoke inhalation and even panic-induced stampeding can occur.
-Business owners who do not follow the law to prevent such accidents during a fire or explosion event may be liable to you for damages.
+Business owners who do not follow the law to prevent such accidents may be liable to you for damages.

-The compensation an injured party is entitled to for your property losses and injuries due to fire or explosion will vary with each case, but may include:
+The compensation an injured party is entitled to for property losses and injuries will vary with each case, but may include:

-- Medical Bills: Costs for medical care following a fire or explosion may include emergency transport, emergency room and hospital stays, doctor’s visits, diagnostic tests, physical therapy, surgery and medical supplies.
+- Medical Bills: Costs for medical care may include emergency transport, emergency room and hospital stays, doctor’s visits, diagnostic tests, physical therapy, surgery and medical supplies.

-- Property Damage: The property damage resulting from a fire or explosion might include loss of furniture, loss of personal belongings and clothing, structural damage and restoration costs.
+- Property Damage: The property damage might include loss of furniture, loss of personal belongings and clothing, structural damage and restoration costs.

 - Pain and Suffering: The emotional trauma of living through an explosion or fire can be one of life’s most devastating events, particularly if you have sustained permanent injuries, have lost a loved one or have lost many of your treasured personal belongings.

 - Lost Wages and Impairment of Future Earning Capacity: A fire or explosion can impact your ability to continue to work or to continue in your chosen profession.
-It is important to assess the impact the fire or explosion has had on your ability to earn wages in the past and into the future.
+It is important to assess the impact the accident has had on your ability to earn wages in the past and into the future.

 Fires and explosions may result from different causes.
 For more information, you may access the following related topics on our website: